code-distortion/currency/README.md

 print (string) Currency::new(1234567.89); // "$1,234,567.89"
 ```

 ***NOTE***: Currency uses PHP's NumberFormatter to render the readable output, which currently has a limitation of being able to only show about 17 digits (including before the decimal place).
 So `format()`'s output will act a bit strangely if there are too many digits.
-The number stored inside will maintain it's full accuracy however.
+The number stored inside will maintain its full accuracy, however.
 You may access the full number by reading the `val` property (see the [retrieving values](#retrieving-values) section above).